 - Ear noises start after a head injury.

-- You have unexplained ear noises that bother you even after self-help measures.
+- You have unexplained ear noises that bother you even after you try self-help measures.

-- The noise is only in one ear and continues for several weeks or long.
+- The noise is only in one ear and it continues for several weeks or longer.

 What to Expect at Your Office Visit